S3ooodi90/ReferenceImplementation/docs_source/source/abstract_model.rst

 Exception
 ---------
 Indicates that some data is outside of the parameters defined by the DM and provides some context as to the cause of the anomaly through defined subclasses.

+These components are realized in an OWL ontology named s3model.owl and are documented `here <owl/index.html>`_